 After that, act dumb!
 Seriously, just lay out where you are career-wise and science-wise and say "I don't really understand much about grant support and I figure I need to get up to speed for my future career".

-Remember, the goal is not just information transfer here.
+Remember, the goal is not merely information transfer.
 It is to start the process of individual POs in your most-likely IC homes knowing who you are, putting a face to a name and, hopefully, coming away impressed that you have a head on your shoulders and are doing interesting science.
 You are trying to create the impression that you are "one of their investigators".
 Yes, my friends, POs have a pronounced tendency to develop proprietary feelings for their peeps.
 I've been described as such by POs at a time when I didn't even hold funding from the IC in question!
 So have a few of my peers.
 If you have trained under their awards, attended "their" society meetings, maybe had a training grant or even just a travel award...well, they are going to be looking out for you when it comes time to pick up New Investigator grants.

 In closing, this may sound pretty crass when written out.
 Really, it ends up being quite natural when you do it.
 And it gets easier with practice.
 Believe me.
 This sort of thing is far from my natural behavior and I was very slow to pick it up.
 I've seen the results, however, of getting oneself on the radar of Program Officials and it is a very GoodThing.